Neural-Navigators-CSI/Intellihack_Neural_Navigators_Task04/README.md

-Import the notebook in Google Colab and run it!!
+Import the notebook stock_prediction.ipynb in Google Colab Change the first line of the third cell to specify input path